materials-commons/materialscommons.org/docs/spreadsheets.md

 | S2          |                        | S2.jpeg                           |
 | S3          |                        | My 1st Project/Other/S3.jpeg      |

 There are a couple of things going on in this example.
-First you can see an example using each of the forms of the file: keyword.
-Secondly you can have blank cells, as S2 and S3 have for the "file:My 1st Project/D1" column.
-And lastly the S3 file entry looks different because the cell for the file contains a full path.
+First, you can see an example using each of the forms of the file: keyword.
+Second, you can have blank cells, as S2 and S3 have for the "file:My 1st Project/D1" column.
+And last, the S3 file entry looks different because the cell for the file contains a full path.

 The sample S3 entry demonstrates one other feature of the file: column.
 If you have a cell that contains a "/" in it, then it is assumed that it contains a full path name, and the path name specified in the file: keyword is ignored.
 This is really handy for a couple of reasons.
-It allows you to just put in your file names in your cells (such as S1.jpeg) without have to specify the whole path.
-And it allows you to override this path where you have a special case.
-Alternatively for S3 you could have created a 3rd file: column.
-This is also a good approach.
-But if you only have a single or small number of special case paths, creating an extra column may only serve to make your spreadsheet wider without adding much value.
+It allows you to just put in your file names in your cells (such as S1.jpeg) without having to specify the whole path.
+And, it allows you to override this path where you have a special case.
+Alternatively, for S3 you could have created a 3rd file: column.
+This is also a good approach, but if you only have a single or small number of special case paths, creating an extra column may only serve to make your spreadsheet wider without adding much value.

 ### Multiple files for a sample

-To specify multiple files you need to have multiple columns.
-At this time a cell can only contain a single file entry.
+To specify multiple files, you need to have multiple columns.
+At this time, a cell can only contain a single file entry.

 ## Ignoring Columns